Overview

 Finding, developing, and extracting mineral resources go smoothly when everyone on the team works together, communicates effectively, and understands the whole value chain – not just one piece of it.
 But all too often, mining engineers, geologists, and metallurgists work in separate siloes.
 Breaking down these siloes takes either decades of experience or specialized, interdisciplinary, industry-focused training not offered at conventional university programs.

-Recognizing this critical gap in education, the Lowell Institute for Mineral Resources collaborated with Newmont Mining and Freeport-McMoRan Inc. to develop a series of 3 short courses designed to break down barriers to communication and improve collaboration among geologists, mining engineers, and metallurgists in the mining industry.
+In consultation with industry advisors, and recognizing this critical gap in education, the Lowell Institute for Mineral Resources collaborated with Freeport-McMoRan and Newmont Mining to develop a series of 3 short courses designed to break down barriers to communication and improve collaboration among geologists, mining engineers, and metallurgists in the mining industry.
 Each course introduces the fundamentals and role of one profession to the other two from the perspective of top geologists, engineers, and metallurgists in the mining industry.

 Geological Inputs to Integrated Planning